-Worksheets - 90 points
+Worksheets - 80 points

-There will be 9 worksheet assignments.
+There will be 8 worksheet assignments.
 These worksheets are assigned in various Units, but not all units will have a worksheet assignment.
 A worksheet consists of a table of data and/or graph about an economic situation or problem.
 Some initial data is provided and students are expected to calculate the remaining data.
 After completing the blank parts of the worksheet, you will answer a short series of questions online.
 The data you calculate will be needed to answer the questions.
 Worksheet answers may submitted as many times as the student chooses.
 The last submission counts.
 In addition, students are encouraged to collaborate and discuss the worksheet problems on the discussion forums.
-Students who "go the extra mile" in helping other students in the online forums may receive bonus points graphs and calculations may be involved - you may want to have a simple calculator and/or scratch paper available when you take the test.